Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/model/sm/_drive/index.rst

 .. py:class:: Drive(machine=None, mechanics=None, converter=None)

+   Bases: :py:obj:`motulator.model._simulation.Model`

    Continuous-time model for a synchronous machine drive.

    This interconnects the subsystems of a synchronous machine drive and provides an interface to the solver.
-More complicated systems could be modeled using a similar template.

    :param machine: Synchronous machine model.
    :type machine: SynchronousMachine